basshelal/Waqti-Backend/app/src/main/resources/docs/base/task/Properties.md

 Note that Constraints are a special type of Property that can modify the Task's lifecycle.

-You can think of Properties as descriptors and Constraints as enforcers.
+Properties are said to be descriptors whereas Constraints are enforcers.

 ## Properties List